 This site is intended for healthcare professionals

-The language used must be demonstrably shaped by lived experience, psychologists, doctors, teachers and parents together.
+The language used to talk about mental health in schools must be demonstrably shaped by lived experience, psychologists, doctors, teachers, and parents together.

-Teachers to model empathy not judgment when describing thoughts, actions, emotions and behaviour.
+Teachers must model empathy, not judgment, when describing thoughts, actions, emotions and behaviour.

-Disorder symptoms/presentation to be acknowledged and described in a non-sanitised, sympathetic way to secondary school pupils.
+Disorder symptoms/presentation need to be acknowledged and described in a non-sanitised, sympathetic way to secondary school pupils.

 Classrooms and partner services to be safe, supportive, accessible and empowering and environments.
-Schools to be provided with clear information on partner follow-up service provision before curriculum roll-out.
+Schools have to provide clear information on partner follow-up service provision before curriculum roll-out.

-Teachers to acknowledge current unknowns in mental health research where they exist – along with contested standpoints.
+Teachers must acknowledge current unknowns in mental health research where they exist – along with contested standpoints.

 Mental Health Today has made resources available to schools keen to deliver genuine mental health literacy and supportive, trauma-sensitive environments.
 Teach Me Well brings together quality mental health resources, guides, information, and advice for schools to develop the mental health knowledge of educators and students alike.